JasonShen-SH/prune_mase/group3.md

 &nbsp;&nbsp;

+## Training

+We use PyTorch Lightning for model training.

+The model is constructed with the specified architecture and loaded with pre-pruned weights.

 ## Post-prune Quantization & Huffman Coding

 Additionally, inspired by the methodology from[DEEP COMPRESSION: COMPRESSING DEEP NEURAL NETWORKS WITH PRUNING, TRAINED QUANTIZATION AND HUFFMAN CODING](https://arxiv.org/pdf/1510.00149.pdf), we've implemented **post-prune quantization** and **Huffman Coding**.

 The post-prune quantization convert the 32-bit float data into an 8-bit format with 4 bits allocated for the fractional part.

+Huffman Encoding takes the advantage of the newly quantized data, it uses variable-length encoding to encode more common weight values with shorter bits, effectively compressing the model further.

 By default, these two further model compression techniques are enabled, but you can choose to disable them by commenting <code>passes.quantize</code> and set <code>is_huffman = false</code>